Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care is more expensive due to the need for highly trained staff, secure environments, and tailored care programs.
 The added costs are a direct reflection of the services provided to those with advanced cognitive issues.

-St Francis Manor allows Alzheimer’s patients to receive memory care in Grinnell, Iowa.
-It can provide accommodations to no more than 78 Poweshiek county residents at a time.
-It offers amenities such as management of medication, assistance with choosing and putting on clothes and special colors to aid with memory and is situated at 2021 Fourth Avenue, in 50112 zip code area inside Poweshiek county.
-St Francis Manor is licensed in Iowa to provide assisted living and memory care, with license number 1110.
+Windsor Manor Grinnell allows Alzheimer’s patients to receive dementia care in Grinnell, Iowa.
+It can house no more than 70 senior citizens at a time.
+It includes amenities like community dining, weight gain and loss management and special lighting in all areas to help with memory and is situated at 229 Pearl Street, in 50112 zip code area inside Poweshiek county.
+Windsor Manor Grinnell is officially licensed in Iowa to provide memory care, with license number S0224.

 When considering how to pay for memory care in Grinnell, Iowa, it’s important to understand the role of Medicare in covering these costs.
 Memory care facilities are specialized long-term care centers designed to support individuals with Alzheimer’s disease, dementia, and other cognitive impairments.
 However, Medicare coverage for memory care is often limited and does not fully cover the costs of long-term stays in such facilities.